 The second installment in our Trumpeting Elephant construction and assembly tutorials is on the body and legs.

-The body is a simple cylinder, so I didn’t spend much time on it, but I did go into detail on how to attach legs.
-This method can (and really should) be used for all amigurumi part attachment.
+The trumpeting elephant body is a simple cylinder, so I didn’t spend much time on it, but I did go into detail on how to attach legs.
+This method can (and really should) be used for all amigurumi part attachments.
 In fact, I use a portion of the video in my 5 Tips for Perfect Amigurumi Part Attachment post.